zachmccabe/beijing/docs/faq.md

 This field guide previously sold for 25 USD.
 You're encouraged to spend the difference getting to know the locals.
 (And you can buy your new friends a lot of [chuan'r] and [erguotou] for 25 USD.)
 Cheers to the Other in your world.

-<sup>*</sup>Ryszard Kapuscinski, _The Other,_ (Brooklyn, NY: Verso, 2018) "Encountering the other as the challenge of the twenty-first century," Kindle e-book.
+<span>*</span>Ryszard Kapuscinski, The Other, (Brooklyn, NY: Verso, 2018) "Encountering the other as the challenge of the twenty-first century," Kindle e-book.

 [chuan'r]: https://www.wikipedia.org/wiki/Chuan_(food)